 how to apologize to each other, as well as how to take the temperature of the room, so to speak.

 Michele M. Paiva, a licensed psychotherapist, tells Bustle.
 "In an unhealthy relationship, partners usually have to come to some conflict place in order to get an apology or even awareness of an issue."
 If your partner can never recognize when they’re wrong of when they might be projecting things onto you, it will be difficult for you to make it through tough situations as a team.
 11 They're Constantly On Their Phone

 While it may not seem like a big deal — especially compared to other things on this list — it isn't great if you and your partner are constantly staring at your phones instead of being present with each other.
 It could be a sign you're emotionally checked out, or even being slightly passive aggressive, Paiva says, meaning you're using your phones as a way of avoiding a tough conversation or "getting back" at each other.

-Of course, it's OK to answer texts or chill out while scrolling through Instagram, but if the phone-checking occurs so often it starts to feel like there's a great divide between you, talk about it ASAP.
+Of course, it's OK to answer texts or chill out together while scrolling through Instagram, but if the phone-checking occurs so often it starts to feel like there's a great divide between you, talk about it ASAP.

 In a similar vein, if your partner seems distant, check in with them immediately.
 Creating space to talk can mean finding out what's on their mind and potentially fixing a problem before it gets worse.
-But if it seems like you're the only one who's willing to make effort, you may be saving yourself a lot of time by calling things off now, and finding someone who is more invested.
+But if it seems like you're the only one who's willing to make an effort, you may be saving yourself a lot of time by calling things off now and finding someone who is more invested.

 If your relationship is strong, you'll get the sense that your partner is actually digesting what you're telling them, Paiva says, instead of your words going "in one ear and out the other."
-Because remember, there's a difference between hearing someone and actually listening to what they say.
+Remember, there's a difference between hearing someone and actually listening to what they say.

 Listening is a skill you can both work on improving over time.
 And once you do, you'll feel like your relationship is a thousand times stronger.